 - You are not required to submit your products to any government agency in Australia for safety assessments or approval before releasing them onto the market.

-- There is no checklist covering all of the elements (such as toxins or safe application advice) you’re required to include on a cosmetic product label.
+- There is no checklist covering all of the elements, such as toxins or safe application advice you’re required to include on a cosmetic product label.

 “Quality in products is not something you can take for granted,” says Botani’s Microbiologist Derio Comar.
 “It must be designed into the product and requires a real commitment and a focused research and development policy.”

 Derio, the founder of Microtech Laboratories Pty Ltd (Silliker Microtech Pty Ltd), guarantees Botani’s product integrity and has made a significant contribution to Botani’s quality control and research and development procedures.
-“Botani has always shown a commitment to product innovation,” he says, “and to ensuring product quality by undertaking a range of laboratory tests as part of their product development program.
+“Botani has always shown a commitment to product innovation,” he says, “To ensuring product quality by undertaking a range of laboratory tests as part of their product development program.
 Proving effectiveness requires the application of good science.”

-When you purchase and use a Botani product, you can rest assured that you’re using the correct blend of ingredients to treat the specific skin type or condition, that the ingredients work well together, the formula is in the correct environment (pH) for optimum effectiveness and that only the very best ingredients are used for the ultimate benefit of your skin.
+When you purchase and use a Botani product, you can rest assured that you’re using the correct blend of ingredients to treat the specific skin type or conditions.
+Botani uses ingredients which work well together.
+The formula is in the correct environment (pH) for optimum effectiveness and only the very best ingredients are used for the ultimate benefit of your skin.
 Therefore, with so few rules and regulations in place in Australia, ensure you’re using a brand that puts the health and safety of its consumers first.